antimongo/beamboard-config/README.md

 # Beamboard

-The Beamboard is a custom mechanical keyboard designed for those who crave an ortholinear, TKL (tenkeyless), wireless, low-profile typing experience with Choc switches and unique integrated features.
+The Beamboard is a custom mechanical keyboard designed for those who crave an ortholinear, compact, wireless, low-profile typing experience with Kailh Choc switches and unique integrated features.

 ## Inspiration